 Now we will mention some of the most popular attractions located farther away from Almaty:

-Kolsai Lakes and Kaiyndy Lake- located on the territory of the Kolsai Kolderi National Park – these lakes make it worth going out 300 kilometers away from Almaty!
+Kolsay Lakes and Kaindy Lake located on the territory of the Kolsay Kolderi National Park.
+These lakes make it worth going out 300 kilometers away from Almaty!
 You will be inspired by the charm of the mountain lakes as soon as you see any of them.
 The effect will rejuvenate your spirits and brighten your soul no matter what the weather is like.
-Experienced travel guides will help you along the route from the first lake to the third Kolsai Lake.
-As for the trip to the Lake Kaiyndy with its, so called, Lake Guardians - these are fir tree trunks sticking out of the crystal-like pure water of emerald colour - this needs to be a radial route journey.
+Experienced travel guides will help you along the route from the first lake to the third Kolsay Lake.
+As for the trip to the Lake Kaindy with its, so called, Lake Guardians - these are fir tree trunks sticking out of the crystal-like pure water of emerald colour - this needs to be a radial route journey.

-Charyn canyon.
-The Charyn canyon is one of the most amazing creations of the nature that is formed out of sedimentary rocks aged up to 12 million years ago!
+Charyn Canyon.
+It is one of the most amazing creations of the nature that is formed out of sedimentary rocks aged up to 12 million years ago!
 It is the second lengthy and biggest canyon in the world with its fantastic stone sculptures and quaint castles.
 Ash-tree Grove is another natural wonder with its three hundred-meter sheer walls that stretch for 154 km along the Charyn River hiding in their spurs.

 This list can go on forever when discussing the pearls of Almaty and its surrounding areas.